corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

   After running this command, your CorDapp is up and running.

-8. If you want to double check that everything is working properly, open up Docker and go to **Containers/Apps**.
-Select the project and a drop down opens, displaying each node, its status, and its port.
+7. If you want to double check that everything is working properly, open up Docker, go to **Containers/Apps** and select the project.

+A drop down opens, displaying each node, its status, and its port.

 ## Test the CorDapp

 The Corda 5 Developer Preview provides two options for testing your CorDapp.
 You can use [Swagger UI](https://swagger.io/tools/swagger-ui/) to visualize and interact with the API.
 Alternatively, you can test the CorDapp using Corda's Node CLI.

-### Test using Swagger UI
+### Test the sample CorDapp using Swagger UI

 In Corda 4, testing your own CorDapp with Swagger UI added a significant amount of work to your project as you'd have to build your own Spring application to use this tool.
 However, the Corda 5 Developer Preview comes with built-in HTTP-RPC.
 This allows you to quickly get Swagger UI up and running, which helps you to test and interact with your APIs visually.
 Follow these steps to start testing: